Degree Requirements

 • Be in good academic standing

 3. Students are encouraged to carefully consider whether a relevant graduate degree would be more appropriate than a second undergraduate degree.
+To obtain both a B.S.E. and M.S.E. degree from the College of Engineering, refer to the program requirements under Combined Bachelor’s and Master’s Programs for details.
 Students are strongly discouraged from declaring three (or more) undergraduate majors, and may not use the same course to meet the program requirements of both an Engineering degree program and two or more other degree programs, regardless of school or college in which the latter degrees are offered.

 Please note: A dual major combination of CS-Eng with DS-Eng is not allowed.